gadenbuie/garrickadenbuie-com/content/blog/2019/2019-10-13-shiny-tip-option-where-to-run.md

 ---
-title: 'Shiny Tip: Choose Where to Run App with an Option'
+title: "Shiny Tip: Choose Where to Run App with an Option"
 author: Garrick Aden-Buie
-date: '2019-10-13'
+date: "2019-10-13"
 slug: shiny-tip-option-where-to-run
 categories:
   - Blog